IBM/unveiling-machine-fraud-prediction-decision-with-ai-explainability-360/README.md

 # Steps using Jupyter Notebook

 Follow the below steps to use Jupyter Notebook for building the model.
-This is to compare the manual process of model building with the automated process using AutoAI.

 `Create an account with IBM Cloud and then create a project in Watson Studio.
 Add the data as an asset.
 These three steps are given above in detail.`

 4. [Create the notebook](#4-create-the-notebook)